vmware-tanzu/community-edition/docs/site/content/docs/latest/scale-mgmt.md

 tanzu cluster scale MANAGEMENT-CLUSTER-NAME --controlplane-machine-count 5 --worker-machine-count 10 --namespace tkg-system
 ```

-If you initially deployed a development management cluster with one control plane node and you scale it up to 3 control plane nodes, Tanzu Commuity Edition automatically enables stacked HA on the control plane.
+If you initially deployed a development management cluster with one control plane node and you scale it up to 3 control plane nodes, Tanzu Community Edition automatically enables stacked HA on the control plane.

 **IMPORTANT**: Do not change context or edit the `.kube-tkg/config` file while Tanzu Community Edition operations are running.